RobertTylman/FDE-Assignment-Research-Mini-Lite/README.md

 ## Technical Statement & Thought Process

 ### 1. Approach & Architectural Design
-We selected **LangGraph** because research is inherently iterative: finding source $X$ often changes what we need to look up next (multi-hop).
+I selected **LangGraph** because research is inherently iterative: finding source $X$ often changes what we need to look up next (multi-hop).
 To maintain control over costs and latency, we decoupled the **research synthesis phase** from the **schema enforcement phase**:
 * **The Research Phase**: Focuses entirely on finding information, validating facts, and generating a readable Markdown report with clear citations.
 * **The Extraction Phase**: Standardizes the output into the user-specified JSON Schema in a single structured call using OpenAI's `response_format` constraint.

 ### 2. Value Creation
-* **Technical Value**: Reduces research latency from ~30s to **3-8s** while maintaining multi-hop retrieval and full citations.
+* **Technical Value**: Reduces research latency from ~30s to **8-20s** while maintaining multi-hop retrieval and full citations.
 It significantly reduces token complexity by avoiding recursive structured formatting.
 * **Business Value**: Allows conversational AI products to offer "Deep Search" features inline in real-time chat without frustrating the user with long wait times.
 It reduces API usage costs by using the cheaper `/search` credits rather than `/research` credits.

 ---